fridaysystems/inventory-presser/readme.txt

 == Upgrade Notice ==

+= 14.12.7 =
+Fixes a bug introduced in 14.12.6 that broke this plugin's Block Editor sidebar.

 = 14.12.6 =
 Fixes a bug that caused an intermittent error in the Block editor "Updating failed.
 The response is not a valid JSON response."
 Stops showing the Vehicles admin bar item to logged in users who cannot edit posts.
 Adds an ID parameter to the [invp_photo_slider] shortcode so it can be used on any page.
 Fixes bugs in the [invp_inventory_slider] shortcode so it operates more closely like the widget.
 Adds a showcount parameter.
 Fixes a bug that redirected 404 vehicle requests in the dashboard to the front end error page instead of the empty posts list.
 Changes tested up to version to 6.5.2.